About Actions

 Overview of the input schema

 The input schema defines the data required by the action.
-When you create the schema in Dev Center, a matching action configuration UI is also created.
-The action configuration UI is what a user sees when they configure your action in the dashboard.
+When you create the schema in your app's dashboard, a matching action configuration UI is also created.
+The action configuration UI is what a user sees when they configure your action in the site dashboard.

 As an example, consider the simple schema below: